-The results presented in Figure 10 should be contrasted with performance for a conventional rooftop unit of similar size which should have sensible room cooling COP 1.5-1.6 at peak conditions with a similar fraction of outside air.
+The results presented in Figure 10 should be contrasted with performance for a conventional RTU of similar size that should have sensible room cooling COP 1.5-1.6 at peak conditions with a similar fraction of outside air.
 The conventional system would have a corresponding sensible system COP of 2.5-3.0.